DEC 6, 2021 - JAN 31, 2022

 - The successful candidate agrees to fulfill any post session requirements as designed by the committee intended to contribute to the advancement of leadership, the profession and its body of knowledge.

 - The scholarship recipient is expected to write an article on his/her experience at the Senior Executives in Local Government Program for ICMA’s newsletter and for use on the ICMA website.
-As well, the recipient is strongly encouraged to attend the ICMA 104th annual conference in September in Baltimore, Maryland.
+As well, the recipient is strongly encouraged to attend the ICMA Annual conference.

-For more information on the application process, please contact Felicia Littky, Harvard Kennedy School Scholarship Program Manager, via email at: firstname.lastname@example.org
+For more information about the application process, contact Chris Gendell, Harvard Kennedy School Scholarship Program Manager, via email at: firstname.lastname@example.org

-Kimiko Black Gilmore, Assistant City Manager, Kanas City, MO - 2017 scholarship recipient
+Kimiko Black Gilmore, Former Assistant City Manager, Kansas City, MO - 2017 scholarship recipient